Posted by Todd Smith

 Did you know you have the power to make our world a better place?
 “Who?
 Me?
 Impossible!”
 I hear you saying.
 But it’s true.

-In this world of turmoil and strife, with chaos everywhere across our nation and around the globe, there has never been a greater hunger for simple words of encouragement.
-Excessive stress, lack of control, financial pressure, uncertainty about tomorrow—these are all taking their toll on people’s emotions, health, and morale.
+In this world of turmoil and strife with chaos everywhere across our nation and around the globe, there has never been a greater hunger for simple words of encouragement.
+Excessive stress, lack of control, financial pressure, and uncertainty about tomorrow—are all taking their toll on people’s emotions, health, and morale.

 However, there is hope.
 There is one indispensable ingredient that can transform and inspire individuals, improve life, grow a positive attitude, build self-esteem, and enhance relationships.
 That ingredient is encouragement.